jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 [^asics]: e.g. expensive GPUs, ASICs, mining farms
 [^coordination]: intuitively, faster to coordinate 10 nodes than 1000 nodes
 [^control]: more control = more assumptions you can make about the behavior of the system safely
-[^sticks]: i.e. sticks and carrots
-[^web3now]: Ethereum is mostly DeFi and NFTs at this point, and the data presented above does not take into account all the activity happening on L2s and other L1s
+[^web3now]: Ethereum is mostly DeFi and NFTs at this point, and the data presented above does not take into account all the activity happening on other blockchains (or L2s on Ethereum like Arbitrum)
 [^gas]: every byte of blockspace costs a certain amount of gas
 [^blocksizewar]: In fact, the [“blocksize wars” raged on for years in the Bitcoin ecosystem until SegWit and lightning went live and the small blockers won.](https://www.bitrawr.com/bitcoin-block-size-debate-explained)
 [^param]: You could easily tweak the block time by adjusting the difficulty in the PoW algorithm, or changing a config in a PoS network - but you’ll have to balance that between cost to miners, TX fees, and UX for users